If your landlord wants you to leave

 - A statutory declaration stating that the landlord needs the property for their own use or for an immediate family member

-If the landlord is substantially refurbishing the property
+If your landlord is substantially refurbishing the property

 A tenancy can only be ended for this reason if the proposed works are substantial and mean that the property will have to be vacated.
 They must state the nature of the works in writing, along with the notice of termination.
 They must state: